ShelfAware: Real-Time Semantic Localization in Quasi-Static Environments with Low-Cost Sensors: Experimental Evaluations

 \subsection{Discussion and Limitations}

 \paragraph*{Implications for assistive devices for People with Visual Impairment (PVI)} Although our core contribution is a general method for vision-based localization in quasi-static environments, the results have direct implications for assistive navigation.
 First, \emph{start-anytime} operation is crucial in shared-control assistive use: users often want to invoke assistance on demand rather than run a fully autonomous device continuously.
-ShelfAware’s rapid global localization (mean $1.91$s across scenarios; Table \ref{tab:global}) and its ability to recover from lost tracking via inverse semantic proposals (Table \ref{tab:seq-ate-all}) align with these constraints by enabling on-demand pose estimation and re-localization without external infrastructure \cite{bukhori2017detection}.
-Second, our chosen form factors reflect evidence on acceptance and usability: cane-mounted sensors face weight/handling barriers and are often undesired by users \cite{kim2013usability} and head-mounted systems are frequently rejected for bulk and stigma \cite{lee2020pedestrian}, while cart-mounted or less bulky wearable solutions have shown promise for independent shopping \cite{nicholson2009shoptalk}.
+ShelfAware’s rapid global localization (mean $1.07$s across scenarios; Table \ref{tab:global}) and its ability to recover from lost tracking (Table \ref{tab:tracking-success}) align with these constraints by enabling on-demand pose estimation and re-localization without external infrastructure.
+Second, our chosen form factors reflect evidence on acceptance and usability: cane-mounted sensors face handling barriers and are often undesired by users \cite{kim2013usability} and head-mounted systems are frequently rejected for bulk and stigma \cite{lee2020pedestrian}, while cart-mounted or less bulky wearable solutions have shown promise \cite{nicholson2009shoptalk}.
 These findings motivate the chest-mounted and cart configurations in Fig. \ref{fig:hardware} and Sec. \ref{sec:shelfaware_hardware}.
-Finally, a class-level semantic representation is a practical fit for retail navigation: detectors can see many SKU-level \emph{classes}, but mapping detections into a compact set is both stable under SKU churn and sufficiently distinctive for localization, as evidenced by the high success rates in Table \ref{tab:global} even under \emph{Degraded/Sparse} conditions.
+Finally, a class-level semantic representation is a practical fit for retail navigation: detectors can see many \emph{classes}, but mapping detections into a compact set is both stable under SKU churn and sufficiently distinctive for localization, as evidenced by the high success rates in Table \ref{tab:global}.